 You would normally fire two stages of two sighters and ten shots.
 Each shooter fires their first stage and then retires from the mound to allow the next shooter to start and to allow the next shooter after that to get onto the mound to prepare.
 Each shooter scores for the second person following them.
 The last shooter scores for the first two shooters.

 As already noted the SSRs explain in detail most of the procedures and rules for competitions, and in particular the SAFETY RULES.
 Club Rules and By-Laws, and Range Standing Orders are equally important references.
+These are available under the ‘About’ tab on our web site: www.canberrarifleclub.org.au .
 You will find most Members are more than willing to offer advice on different aspects of the sport.
 The culture of Australian Rifle Clubs is that a Club succeeds when one of its Members succeeds, and so we are all trying to help each other succeed.

 How can I practice at times other than Saturdays?

-Unfortunately, the set up procedure, the maintenance of targets by volunteers, the need to have people to mark targets, and the need for a qualified volunteer Range Officer to supervise any shooting basically precludes most usage of the range by Members other than on Saturdays.
-The Club is however, looking to establish regular mid week club shoots in the near future.
-There are numerous open competitions held on other days at ranges all around Australia and some are conducted on Sundays within a 3 hour early morning drive from Canberra.
+Unfortunately, the set up procedure, the maintenance of targets by volunteers, the need to have people to mark targets (if electronic targets are not in use), and the need for a qualified volunteer Range Officer to supervise any shooting basically precludes most usage of the range by Members other than programmed club shoots.
+The Club has established regular mid week and Sunday club shoots in addition to the principal Saturday afternoon club shoots.
+There are several open competitions held on other days at ranges all around Australia and some are conducted on Sundays within a 3 hour early morning drive from Canberra.

 There are other very effective forms of practice that do not require the expenditure of a dollar every time you pull the trigger!
 They include “dry practice”, “mental rehearsal” and smallbore shooting.
 After a while, for most people, target shooting becomes a “mind game” that must be systematically practiced just as much as the physical mechanics of firing a rifle.
 It is not an easy matter to consistently hit a bullseye of just 510mm in diameter (less than two rulers!) over 800 metres.